A phase inversion benchmark for multiscale multiphase flows: Detailed numerical simulations using DyJeAT

-An oscillating behavior is still present, even though it it less regular than in case 1.
+An oscillating behavior is still present in the kinetic energy evolution, even though it is less regular than in case 1.
 In all simulations, the kinetic energy decays as $t^{*-2}$ in fluid 2, as already found with case 1.
-In fluid 1, the exponential Stokes decay law is clearly more difficult to obtain as large amplitude variations are observed.
+In fluid 1, the exponential Stokes decay law (see Appendix A) is clearly more difficult to obtain, as large amplitude variations are observed.
 Compared to case 1, the turbulent intensity in fluid 2 is larger, especially in the bottom part of the box, and thus provides a strong forcing to the large blob of light fluid that stands on top of it.
-This is why the oscillatory motion of fluid 1 is more complex than in case 1 and its decay does not strictly follow the purely viscous Stokes law.
+This is why the oscillatory motion of fluid 1 is more complex and its decay does not strictly follow the purely viscous Stokes law.

-The time histories of enstrophy are plotted in Figures \ref{fig4.12}, \ref{fig4.12b} and \ref{fig4.13}.
-Again, all codes find the peak value nearly at the same time, namely $t\approx2.5$ in fluid 1 and $t^*\approx4$ in fluid 2, although the code-to-code differences are significantly larger than in case 1.
-The delay in the development of enstrophy in fluid 2 (compared to fluid 1) was not observed in case 1.
-It is a direct consequence of the higher Reynolds number: vortical layers develop quite quickly in the more viscous fluid 1, but a significantly longer time is required for shear regions to develop in fluid 2, owing to the prevalence of inertial effects.
-Again, the enstrophy magnitude increases with the grid resolution and is code-dependent.
-Compared to case 1, this tendency is reinforced by the large number of break-up events which result in a large population of droplets of fluid 1 that modulates the motion in fluid 2.
+The time histories of enstrophy are plotted in Figure \ref{fig4.13}.
+The delay observed in the development of enstrophy in fluid 2 (compared to fluid 1) was not observed in case 1.
+This newly found delay is a consequence of the higher Reynolds number: vortical layers develop quite quickly in the more viscous fluid 1, but a significantly longer time is required for shear regions to develop in fluid 2, owing to the prevalence of inertial effects.

+Again, the enstrophy magnitude increases with the grid resolution.
+Compared to case 1, this tendency is reinforced by the large number of break-up events which result in a large population of droplets of fluid 1 that modulates the motion of fluid 2.
 Whatever the grid resolution, including $2048^3$, convergence is not achieved and the finer the grid, the larger the enstrophy magnitude.
-As Figure \ref{fig4.13} shows, the difference in magnitude between the peak magnitudes obtained with two successive resolutions increases as the grid is further refined.
+As Figure \ref{fig4.13} shows, the difference between the peak magnitudes obtained with two successive resolutions increases as the grid is further refined.
 This is an indication that the highest resolution considered here is still far from that required to achieve a true DNS.
-However, in the DyJeAT convergence study, it is observed that the width of the time interval in which the enstrophy differs is decreasing with refinement of the grid, testifying that grid convergence will be reached for a finer mesh.
-This observation is mainly valid for fluid 1. \\
+However, it is observed that the width of the time interval in which the enstrophy differs is decreasing with the refinement of the grid, testifying that grid convergence may be reached on a finer mesh.